 The land where the proposed new lots are to be subdivided is zoned wholly Low Density Residential Zone and due to the presence of a single overlay, is also subject to the Bushfire Prone Areas Code.

-Owing to the presence of operating Brickworks in the surrounding area, the proposal is also subject to the Attenuation Code subdivision means the act of subdividing or the lot subject to an act of subdividing.
+Owing to the presence of operating Brickworks in the surrounding area, the proposal is also subject to the Attenuation Code.

 The relevant Planning Scheme definition is: